 - Only staff who are considered genuinely and absolutely essential by their employer, and are unable to work remotely, are to come into the building.
 Where work can be undertaken from home it should be done so.
 This includes all staff in the offices of members, senators, office holders, ministers, parliamentary departments and the media

 - Nurses will undertake temperature testing at all entrances

 - Face masks are mandatory indoors, especially when in or travelling through communal areas of the building

 - As the building is closed to the public, any events that have already been booked for this period will not proceed and no event or courtyard bookings will be taken

 During the next sitting period, non-essential services in the building will be closed.
 A restricted catering service will continue for those who need to work in the building.
 These changes include:

 - The Health and Recreation Centre, courts and playing fields will be open with strictly limited numbers.
 Bookings will be essential

-- The Parliament Shop will reopen
+- The Parliament Shop will close

 - Take home meals are still available – through In-Room Dining, and Staff Dining Room

 - Meals delivered through In-Room Dining will be via contactless delivery